All Genus Open-Closed Mirror Symmetry for Affine Toric Calabi-Yau 3-Orbifolds: Introduction

 Let $Q$ be the quintic 3-fold, which is a Calabi-Yau hypersurface in $\bP^4$, and let $\check{Q}$ be the mirror of $Q$.
 Candelas, de la Ossa, Green, and Parkes computed $\check{F}_0^{\check{Q}}$ and the mirror map explicitly, and obtained a conjectural formula of the number of rational curves of arbitrary degree in $Q$; this formula was proved independently by Givental \cite{Gi96} and Lian-Liu-Yau \cite{LLY1}, who later extended their results to Calabi-Yau complete intersections in projective toric manifolds \cite{Gi98, LLY2, LLY3}.
 Their proofs rely on a good understanding of genus-zero Gromov-Witten theory of $Q$.
-The mirror formula for $F_1^Q$ was conjectured by Bershadsky-Cecotti-Ooguri-Vafa \cite{BCOV} and proved by Zinger \cite{Zi09}.
-Huang-Klemm-Quacken proposed a mirror conjecture on $F_g^Q$ for $2\leq g\leq 51$ \cite{HKQ}; this conjecture is still open, even in the $g=2$ case.
-Maulik-Pandharipande provided a mathematical determination of Gromov-Witten invariants of $Q$ in all genera and degrees \cite{MaPa}, but the algorithm is so complicated that the conjectural formula of $F_2^Q$ has only been verified in very low degrees.
-In general, it is very difficult to evaluate higher genus Gromov-Witten invariants of a compact Calabi-Yau 3-fold.
+The mirror formula for $F_1^Q$ was conjectured by Bershadsky-Cecotti-Ooguri-Vafa \cite{BCOV} and first proved by Zinger \cite{Zi09}.
+Combining the techniques of BCOV, results of Yamaguchi-Yau \cite{YY04}, and boundary conditions, Huang-Klemm-Quacken \cite{HKQ} proposed a mirror conjecture on $F_g^Q$ up to $g=51$.
+Maulik-Pandharipande provided a mathematical determination of Gromov-Witten invariants of $Q$ in all genera and degrees \cite{MaPa}.